Presidential transition of George H. W. Bush: Selection of appointees

 As many as about 5,000 jobs would be available for the incoming president to appoint new holders to.

 The day after the election, Bush named his first Cabinet secretary designee, designating James A. Baker as his choice for secretary of state.
 This was unusually early, at the time, for a president-elect to begin naming Cabinet designees, as the earliest any of the last several president-elects had begun doing so in their transitions was when Dwight D. Eisenhower did so 16 days after his election.

 Nine days after winning the election, Bush chose John H. Sununu to serve as his White House chief of staff.
 Per media reports, in the days after the election, there had been tense disagreement among his staff about who should hold this position in Bush's administration.
 According to these reports, both Fuller and Teeter were opposed to the choice of Sununu, and this would be the reason that neither of them chose to join Bush's presidential administration after the transition.

+The transition was marred by confusion among incumbents holders of appointed offices as to whether they could expect to retain their positions into the Bush administration.
 Reagan had asked his appointees to submit letters of resignation, to make way for Bush appointees.
 Reagan requested that cabinet appointees and more than 500 other political appointees tender their resignations in time for Bush's presidency.
 However, many appointees, wrongly presuming they would be retained in the "friendly takeover", did not do so.
 Reagan's White House chief of staff, Kenneth Duberstein, would later recount having to have uncomfortable conversations with individuals to persuade them to tender their resignations.
 While many Reagan appointees were expected to resign, it had been anticipated from the start of the transition that select recent Reagan appointees, who Bush had had input in hiring, would remain for the Bush administration.
 Bush did keep a number of Reagan appointees.
 For instance, of his 53 White House staff hires, 27 had held a role in the Reagan administration.
 Bush also had said shortly after the election that he would retain three Reagan Cabinet secretaries, treasury secretary Nicholas F. Brady, attorney general Richard Thornburgh, and secretary of education Lauro Cavazos.
 Additionally, Bush selected many more Reagan high-ranking administration officials to different top positions than the ones that they had held under Reagan.